logaritex/data-generator/README.md

 </dependency>
 ```

-Craete an Avro Schema with data Faker and/or SpEL expressions to hint the desired field content:
+Create an Avro Schema with data Faker and/or SpEL expressions to hint the desired field content:

 ```yaml title="user.yaml"
 namespace: io.simple.clicksteram